-\ Total manufacturing commitments includes the Catalent Inc. manufacturing and supply agreement, for which the Company has right of use assets and lease liabilities recorded on the unaudited condensed consolidated balance sheets as of September 30, 2022.
-For more information, please read Note 21, Commitments and Contingencies of the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
+Total manufacturing commitments includes the Catalent manufacturing and supply agreement, for which the Company has ROU assets and lease liabilities recorded on the unaudited condensed consolidated balance sheets as of September 30, 2023.
+For more information, please read Note 21, Commitments and Contingencies to the financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.